Vestibular Neuritis Symptoms: Early Warning Signs You Shouldn’t Ignore

 3. Dizziness That Lasts for Days

-Unlike some vertigo conditions where dizziness comes and goes, vestibular neuritis symptoms last longer.
+Unlike some vertigo conditions where dizziness comes and goes in seconds (like BPPV), vestibular neuritis symptoms last much longer.

 The worst phase may last: